wolfatthegate/CS33211-Assignment/README.md

 $ gcc consumer.c -pthread -lrt -o consumer
 $ ./producer & ./consumer &
 ```

-Description:
+Note: The program does not run on macOS.
+It only runs on Linux server or Virtual box.

+Descriptions:

 This project contains three files.
 1) producer.c
-2) consumer.c - The process for consumer
+2) consumer.c
-3) protocol.h - The header file for shared variables and required libraries.
+3) protocol.h

 `protocol.h` has the global variables for both `producer.c` and `consumer.c`.
-The number of threads or the buffer size can be adjusted in `protocol.h`.
+The number of threads, the buffer size and iterations can be adjusted in `protocol.h`.
 It has a data structure, `struct ShmData` which both `producer.c` and `consumer.c` share.

 ```
 struct ShmData {